juusokasperi/fs-gigcalendar-app/README.md

 <img src="./img/preview.gif" alt="app preview" />

 Currently runs locally with PostGresQL running in a Docker container.
 Backend fetches gigs from a public Google Calendar and parses the data into a SQL table.
-In addition to fetching, backend deletes past events from SQL database as well as scours for cancelled events.
+While fetching and parsing data from the Google Calendar, backend deletes past events from SQL database as well as scours for cancelled events.
 In addition to the fetching route, there is a gigs -route, which allows for manual searching, adding, updating and deleting events and a login -route for logging in as admin.
+Authentication is done using a hashed password and tokens.

 Still to implement:
-- Frontend missing manual addition and editing of events, and event highlighting.
+- Frontend doesn't yet use the gigs API, so missing manual addition and editing of events, and event highlighting.
-- Possible server-side session
+- Possible server-side session.
 - Nicer looking popup box for f.ex. refetching events.
+- Overall more detail into the aesthetical part of the app.

 ### To run: